CSE-110-Group-13/cse110-sp24-group13/admin/meetings/042824-retrospective.md

 ## To-Do:
 - Create a slack channel for each team
-- Everyone think of some features they would like to propose to the team.
+- Everyone think of some features they would like to propose to the team. (by Tuesday lecture)
-- Conduct a poll on features we would like to implement either via slack or in person.
+- Conduct a poll on features we would like to implement either via slack or in person. (after Tuesday's lecure)